Back

 Invoicing

 That’s how invoicing worked: customers’ money went to the Daiokan’s bank account.
 To make the process more transparent, we built a system that created bills for clients, photographers (when they withdrew money), and Domien (to separate his profit from other people’s money).
 It was a part of the admin panel.
-Since the app supported multiple currencies, it was very interesting.
+Since the app supported multiple currencies, it was really interesting.

 Upselling customers